Minnesota Star Tribune: Awards

-In 2021, the board of the Star Tribune won the Pulitzer prize for breaking news coverage for the "urgent, authoritative and nuanced" coverage of the murder of George Floyd.
+In 2021, the staff of the Star Tribune won the Pulitzer prize for breaking news coverage for the "urgent, authoritative and nuanced" coverage of the murder of George Floyd.

-Staff and management

-Columnists affiliated with the Star Tribune include:
+Notable staff

-In April 2023, Steve Grove will become the new publisher as Michael Klingensmith steps down.
-Grove is the head of the Minnesota Department of Employment and Economic Development under Minnesota Governor Tim Walz.
+In April 2023, Steve Grove became the new publisher after Michael Klingensmith stepped down.
+Grove was the head of the Minnesota Department of Employment and Economic Development under Minnesota Governor Tim Walz.
 He formerly worked as a reporter and a Google executive, leading the Google News Lab.
-Klingensmith has served as publisher since 2010.
+Klingensmith had served as publisher since 2010.

 Headquarters and printing plant

-After the city's newspapers were consolidated by the Cowles family, their offices were gradually moved to the former the Daily Star headquarters in downtown Minneapolis.
-The building was renovated in 1939–1940, and expanded in a larger renovation from 1946 to 1949.
+After the Cowles family consolidated the city's newspapers, their offices were gradually moved to the former the Daily Star headquarters in downtown Minneapolis.
+The building was renovated from 1939 to 1940 and expanded in a larger renovation from 1946 to 1949.
 After 1949, the building housed the offices and presses of the Star and the Tribune.
-During the 1980s an annex, the Freeman Building, was built across the street from the headquarters and connected with a skyway.
+During the 1980s, an annex, the Freeman Building, was built across the street from the headquarters and connected with a skyway.
 In 1987, the Star Tribune opened a new, $110 million printing plant, called the Heritage Center, in a historic warehouse district on the northern edge of downtown Minneapolis.
-Its five offset presses took over the printing of all Star Tribune editions.
+Its five offset presses took over printing all Star Tribune editions.
 News and business offices remained in the downtown headquarters, whose old presses were removed.

 In 2014, the company announced that it would relocate from the 95-year-old headquarters building to the newly christened Star Tribune Building at the Capella Tower complex, making way for development around nearby U.S. Bank Stadium.
-Demolition of the buildings began in 2014, the last employees relocated in mid-2015, and the demolition completed later that year.
+Demolition of the buildings began in 2014; the last employees relocated in mid-2015, and the demolition was completed later that year.
 Also in 2014, the Star Tribune's Heritage printing plant began printing the St. Paul Pioneer Press under a contract with its cross-town rival.
-The following year USA Today contracted with the Star Tribune to print regional copies of its daily edition at the Heritage plant.
+The following year, USA Today contracted with the Star Tribune to print regional copies of its daily edition at the Heritage plant.
 Printing plants owned by those newspaper companies in St. Paul and Maple Grove, Minn., shut down.